kumarshantanu/bitumen/README.md

 ### Maven Coordinates

-Starfish is not on any public Maven repo yet, so you should run `mvn clean install` to install in the local repo.
+Springer is not on any public Maven repo yet, so you should run `mvn clean install` to install in the local repo.

 Use the following Maven coordinates to include in your project.